-Naïve approach

-- Force: When a transaction commits, all writes of this transaction must be reflected on disk - Without force, if system crashes right after T commits, effects of T will be lost - ☞Problem: - No steal: Writes of a transaction can only be flushed to disk at commit time - With steal, if system crashes before T commits but after some writes of T have been flushed to disk, there is no way to undo these writes - ☞Problem:
+Failures Naïve approach Force: When a transaction commits, all writes of this • System crashes in the middle of a transaction T; transaction must be reflected on disk partial effects of T were written to disk • Without force, if system crashes right after T commits, effects of T • How do we undo T (atomicity)? will be lost \diamond System crashes right after a transaction T commits; "Problem: Lots of random writes hurt performance not all effects of T were written to disk No steal: Writes of a transaction can only be flushed to disk How do we complete T (durability)? at commit time • With steal, if system crashes before T commits but after some Media fails; data on disk corrupted writes of T have been flushed to disk, there is no way to undo How do we reconstruct the database (durability)? these writes "Problem: Holding on to all dirty blocks requires lots of memory